Gusabary/SAIL/Notes/optiver-sprint.md

 + **heap**

+  A max-heap is a complete binary tree in which the value in each internal node is greater than or equal to the values in the children of that node.

 ## OS

 + **the difference between process and thread**

   process is the independent unit of resource allocation while thread is the independent unit of schedule

-  in the kernel they are both referred to as the same data structure called task, the only difference is that the amount of resources they share is different.
+  In the kernel they are both referred to as the same data structure called task, the only difference is that the amount of resources they share is different.
 Between processes, many resources are not shared such as the virtual memory, fd table and signal handler.
 But between threads, many resources are shared except stack and registers.

   So the different threads in the same process could directly communicate with each other while the communication between processes needs IPC.